 Scandinavia in May features warmer spring temperatures, with lower travel prices and smaller crowds than visitors will find during the summer.
 But most summer activities will be open to visitors in May, and parks across the five Scandinavian countries are alive and blooming.

-Average daily temperatures in Scandinavia in May range between 47 and 63 degrees, although Iceland may be a few degrees cooler.
+Average daily temperatures in Scandinavia in May are temperate, although Iceland may be a few degrees cooler.

 Unfortunately, it is unlikely that visitors will be able to see the aurora borealis, or Northern Lights, in May.
 But they might be able to witness another wonder of the natural world: the "midnight sun."
 This phenomenon occurs in late spring and early summer in latitudes north of the Arctic Circle (as well as south of the Antarctic Circle).
 As its colloquial name implies, the sun is visible at midnight from mid-May until the end of July in Scandinavian countries.

 And, with proper weather conditions, the sun can be visible for a full 24 hours a day.
 This is great for travelers planning long days outdoors, as there will be sufficient light for outdoor activities around the clock.
 But be advised the midnight sun can wreak havoc on sleep cycles, especially for those who haven't experienced 24-hour sunlight before.